Otmoor: Military range

 In 1920 the Royal Air Force acquired Otmoor for use as a bombing range.
 Part of the moor remains in military use as a rifle range, and is also a large part of Otmoor Site of Special Scientific Interest (SSSI).

 Motorway to nature reserve

-The semi-wetland landscape provided habitat for many rare species of birds and butterflies.
+The semi-wetland landscape provides habitat for many rare species of birds and butterflies.
 These were threatened in 1980 by a government proposal for the route of the M40 motorway to cross Otmoor.
 Opposition to the motorway was led by Friends of the Earth and included the "Alice's Meadow" campaign.
 The government eventually adopted an alternative route.

 Since 1997 a large part of Otmoor has been made an RSPB nature reserve, with large areas of land being returned to marshland.
 Immediately east of the RSPB reserve is Otmoor SSSI.